Apply List-Based Access Control

 Validate

-Make a request to the service as the consumer Alice
+Make a request to the service as the consumer Alice:

 curl -i "http://127.0.0.1:9080/ip" -H "apikey: secret-key"

-You will see that the request is successful with a 200 OK
+You will see that the request is successful with a 200 OK response because the consumer Alice is in the whitelist.

-Now, make a request to the service as the newly created consumer Lisa
+Now, make a request to the service as the newly created consumer Lisa:

 curl -i "http://127.0.0.1:9080/ip" -H "apikey: secret-key2"

-response with the following request body as the consumer Lisa
+You will receive a 403 Forbidden response with the following request body as the consumer Lisa was not added to the whitelist:

 {"message":"The consumer_name is forbidden."}